-Target Audience: The target audience for this activity is physicians, physician assistants, nursing professionals, speech pathologists, and other health care providers involved in the management of patients with multiple sclerosis (MS).
+Target Audience: The target audience for this activity is physicians, physician assistants, nursing professionals, rehabilitation therapists, physical therapists, and other health care providers involved in the management of patients with multiple sclerosis (MS).

 In support of improving patient care, this activity has been planned and implemented by the Consortium of Multiple Sclerosis Centers (CMSC) and Delaware Media Group.
 The CMSC is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.